List of mosques in Armenia: In Yerevan

 After 1917, many of the city's religious buildings were demolished in accordance with the Soviet government's modernization and anti-religious policies.
-The campaign saw the demolishment of churches, mosques, and the only synagogue in the city.
+The campaign included the demolition of churches, mosques, and the Sheikh Mordechai Synagogue in the city, the city's only synagogue.
 According to the journalists Robert Cullen and Thomas de Waal, a few residents of Vardanants Street recall a small mosque being demolished in 1990.
 In 1988–1994 the overwhelming majority of the Muslim population, consisting of Azeris and Muslim Kurds, fled the country as a result of the First Nagorno-Karabakh War and the ongoing conflict between Armenia and Azerbaijan.